Tanz0rz/haxe-fmod/README.md

 - [Live Update](https://fmod.com/docs/2.03/studio/editing-during-live-update.html) for mixing sounds while playtesting
 - [Helper class](https://tanz0rz.com/haxe-fmod/guides/fmod-manager/) to map FMOD Studio calls/events to game code
 - [Generated constants](https://tanz0rz.com/haxe-fmod/guides/constants/) for every event, bus, VCA, snapshot, and parameter in your banks
-- [TODO markers](#tracking-sound-work-with-todos) for sound effects that will be added later
+- [TODO markers](#tracking-sound-work-with-todos) for sound effects to add later
 - An [extension for fmod.com](https://tanz0rz.com/haxe-fmod/guides/extension/) to integrate Haxe examples into the official docs

 This is a faithful implementation of the FMOD stack.
-If this library does not support something you need, make an Issue and I will try to add it!
+If this library does not support something you need, open an Issue.

 ## Supported Platforms